Healthy Ways To Raise Up Your Immunity Against Diseases

 Sleep quality can be improved greatly simply by practicing good habits and pre-sleep rituals.
 For example, having hot baths, dimming all the lights, avoid playing or watching digital screens, and avoiding stimulating activities for a couple of hours before bed can help to enhance your sleep quality.
 Early evening exercise and meditation routines before bedtime can also help you to sleep better.

-5) Cut Back on Alcohol & Nicotine Consumption - Smoking is most strongly associated with the risk of cancer, but any kind of nicotine intake impairs immune function.
+5) Cut Back on Alcohol & Nicotine Consumption - This is a no brainer.
+Smoking is long been associated with the risk of getting cancer and on top of that, any kind of nicotine consumption impairs immune function.
 This means that whether you smoke traditional cigarettes or e-cigarettes, you’re increasing your risk of infection.
 Nicotine raises cortisol levels, reduces the formation of antibodies and T cell responses.
 In addition, both types of nicotine consumption have been linked to lung damage, increasing the risk of respiratory infections.

 While moderate alcohol intake is non-threatening, excessive alcohol consumption is believed to lower lymphocyte levels and weaken the response of macrophages.
 Acetaldehyde, the main alcohol metabolite, may also impair the lungs’ ciliary function, increasing vulnerability to airborne and respiratory infections.